edgio-docs/edgio-docs/src/guides/v7/security/rate_rules.md

     </Callout>

--   **IP address and user agent:** {{ PRODUCT_SECURITY }} Business and below.
+-   **IP address and user agent:** {{ PRODUCT }} {{ PRODUCT_SECURITY }} Business and below.
 Indicates that the requests from each unique client, as determined by each unique combination of IP address and user agent (e.g., web browser), will be tracked.
 The specified rate limit will only be enforced on the clients that exceed it.

     <Callout type="info">